Australian Horror Writers Association: AHWA officeholders

 In Sept 2010 all committee positions of the AHWA were declared vacant and new officeholders were elected.
 Leigh Blackmore replaced Dr Marty Young as the organisation's second President and served in that role for the year 2010–2011.
 Horrorscope also ceased to be amalgamated with the AHWA.

 At the Oct 2011 AGM of the Association, writer Geoff Brown was elected as the AHWA's third President.

-At the November 2016 AGM, the Committee thanked Mark Smith-Briggs and Cameron Oliver for their outstanding contribution to the Committee over a number of years, and most recently as President and Treasurer, and to Porle Joen, outgoing Sinister Reads manager.